-Unfortunately, as a nature conservation charity, WE ARE UNABLE TO OFFER SERVICES for the care and rehabilitation of injured wildlife.
-Please find below a list of organisations and individuals to contact for help.
+Unfortunately, as a habitat conservation charity, WE DO NOT offer services for the care and rehabilitation of injured wildlife.
+Please find below a list of organisations and individuals who may be able to help

 |All wildlife - rehabilitation||Debbie Doolittle's Wild Life||028 9082 5742; 0772 4459881|